Showing posts with label the Hoffman Process. Show all posts

 The Defense Process entails envisioning your mother as a pre-adolescent child, telling her story.
 It is conducted in your sanctuary with your spirit guide as the interlocutor.
 Hoffman called these imagined scenarios “mind trips” and insisted that they were the channel for real information.
 You are instructed to ask questions about the origins of the Negative love traits and admonitions that you unwittingly inherited, one by one, leaving no stone unturned.

 But I do not choose to be so generous.
-In my own case the narrative I created was so far fetched that it destroyed relationships with both my parents.
-I was actually led to believe that somehow I could get the root of my struggles with them.
+In my own case, the narrative I created was so far-fetched that it destroyed relationships with both my parents.
+I was actually led to believe that somehow I could get to the root of my struggles with them.
 After I completed the Process, and the quirky working out of the loving divorce that Hoffman promised, I had so alienated my parents that they cut me off for nearly 20 years.

 The request that I take into consideration that a new cohort of Process teachers followed Hoffman and did not share his unorthodox, borderline practices leads into more New Age mire.
-The majority were people who came from the same mix who took the Process, members of the SAT groups, refugees from est and the work of Werner Erhard, sannyasins who had followed Osho in Antelope and Pune, and a few licensed mental health professionals.
-I will have more to say about this phenomena after I describe my experience of the first 13 week Process in Tolman Hall and the story of Hoffman’s stalking and abusing me, which by the way was a criminal action.
+The majority were people who came from the same mix who took the Process, members of the SAT groups, refugees from EST, and the work of Werner Erhard, sannyasins who had followed Osho in Antelope and Pune, and a few licensed mental health professionals.
+I will have more to say about this phenomenon after I describe my experience of the first 13-week Process in Tolman Hall and the story of Hoffman’s stalking and abusing me, which, by the way, was a criminal action.

 Here is a link to the description of "Tolman Hall, the first Hoffman Process.
 Hoffman the sexual predator grooms me."